 MIS-C, an emerging condition that appears to be temporally related to recent exposure to SARS-CoV-2, has been described and frequently requires ICU admission, and may have a fatal outcome.
 MIS-C is a febrile hyperinflammatory condition with frequent evidence of cardiac damage and dermatologic, mucocutaneous, and GI features.
 The syndrome appears to have some overlap with Kawasaki disease shock syndrome.
 Compared with Kawasaki disease, patients with MIS-C are older, have more cardiac injury, and are more likely to be black, Hispanic, or of South Asian descent.
 As of 29 June 2020, approximately 1000 cases have been reported.
 As of 29 July 2020, a total of 570 cases were reported in the US to the CDC.
 Of these, 86.0% involved 4 or more organ systems, 63.9% of patients required ICU admission, and severe complications included cardiac dysfunction (40.6%), shock (35.4%), myocarditis (22.8%), coronary artery dilation or aneurysm (18.6%), and acute kidney injury (18.4%).
 Death rates of 2% to 4% have been reported.
 MIS-C has been reported in many countries throughout North America, Europe, Asia, and Latin America, including the US, Italy, and France.
 The United States currently has the most reported cases globally, with the number of confirmed cases continuing to rise globally.
-There are currently no licensed vaccines or effective antiviral drugs to prevent SARS-CoV-2 infections or the disease it causes, COVID-19.
+BNT162b2 was approved by the FDA on 23 August 2021 to prevent COVID-19 caused by SARS-CoV-2 in individuals 16 years of age and older.
+There are currently no licensed vaccines or effective antiviral drugs to prevent SARS CoV 2 infections or the disease it causes, COVID 19.20